Meet Our Director

 Kaye started ringing handbells 18 years ago.
 Professionally, she is a music educator and is actively pursuing a graduate degree.
 Kaye currently teaches Birth to 5 music classes, as well as, private lessons for ages 5 through adult.
 She also sings with South Shore Chorale and is a member of Greater Milwaukee Orff Dimensions.
 She counts it a blessing to be a part of this talented and hardworking ensemble, and serves as board secretary.
 Kaye enjoys spending time with her family.

-Tom has been playing handbells for just one year, but is not a stranger to percussive instruments.
-He has been playing piano for more than 20 years; and also spent many of his school years playing percussion, specializing in mallet instruments.
-An analyst for financial systems by trade, Tom plays music to use the more creative side of his brain.
-In addition to music, Tom enjoys tennis, board games, and volunteering in the Appleton community.
+Tom started ringing handbells in 2018 but is no stranger to music.
+He has been playing piano since grade school; and spent many of his early years playing percussion, specializing in mallet instruments.
+In addition to music, Tom enjoys playing tennis and pickleball, board games, and volunteering in the Appleton community.

 An avid musician since high school, John was formally introduced to handbells his freshman year at UW-Eau Claire, when he was invited to play in (and later direct) their handbell choir.
 Since then, he's had the privilege of learning and ringing bells across the state and country.
 In addition to handbells, John stays busy as a performer, playing reeds for his local band, orchestra, and theatre groups.
 His latest passions include contemporary music and nonprofit arts management, which occasionally compete with his other interests, such as sleeping.